EMRahman/PiOrder/README.md

 Monthly Internet & Telephone £30/Month

 Q: How does this compare to EPOS firm such as EPOSNow?
-A: A) At the time of writing, EPOSNow offer £1,119 for a standalone system alone (at the time of writing); with no native online ordering capability.
+A: A) At the time of writing, EPOSNow offer £1,119 for a standalone system alone EPOS (at the time of writing); with no native online ordering capability.
 They do have partnered firms that do offer this, however.

 Q: How does this compare to JustEat?
 A: A) JustEat is just for online ordering (as far as I'm aware) and B) At the time of writing £838.8 to just sign-up and the average monthly cost is ~£500.